allegheny-computer-science-203-s2021/midterm_practice/sample_questions.md

-# CMPSC 203 Midterm Sample Questions and Answers
+# CMPSC 203 Midterm Sample Questions

 Here are examples of the kinds of questions that might be asked.
 This is not intended to be a sample exam; it does not cover all topics you might be asked a question about, it is just providing some example questions.